SY227/mindfox-privacy/index.md

 ## Children’s privacy

 MindFox is not directed to children under 13.
-If you believe a child has provided personal information through the App, contact the email above.

----

-## Your choices

-- You can use **typing mode** instead of voice capture.
-- You can delete individual notes or digests at any time.
-- You can avoid AI processing by not using features that call Gemini.

 ---